 Sidney Nunn's daughter, Alma (1909-97) has some recollections of life at Nunns' Paddock.

 NOTE: Nunns' Paddock is now the site of a meatworks.

 Most of David and Rachel’s children lived in slab huts on the property and eventually built houses over the years.
 Alma remembers that her father Sid loved fishing.

 On one occasion, while still dressed in her Sunday best, her father took her and her brothers Bill, Frank and Arthur to the river.
 Alma slipped into the water and ruined her "lovely silk hat".
 She remembers walking home in her dad’s coat, swinging the hat.

-Sid, who died in 1919 aged 46, married Selina Rose Hawkins, and they had 14 children - Norman, Evelyn, William, Grace, Sidney, Eric, Doris, Esme, Frank, Alma, Arthur, Gladys, Bert and Dudley.
+Sid, who died in 1919 aged 46, married Selina Rose Hawkins, and they had 15 children (but not all survived to adulthood) - Norman, Evelyn, William, Grace, Sidney, Eric, Doris, Esme, Jack Frank, Alma, Arthur, Gladys, Bert and Dudley.